Macro-to-micro quantum mapping and the emergence of nonlinearity: Effective state dynamics

-\textit{Effective state dynamics: open quantum system.} In the partial trace case, the description of the whole system and environment fulfilling the constraint is given by the averaging assignment map, $\mc{A}_{\tr_E}[\rho(0)]=\rho(0)\otimes\frac{\mathbb{1}}{d_E}$.
+In the partial trace case, the description of the whole system and environment fulfilling the constraint is given by the averaging assignment map, $\mc{A}_{\tr_E}[\rho(0)]=\rho(0)\otimes\frac{\mathbb{1}}{d_E}$.
 From (\ref{eq:gammat}), in this open quantum system scenario, the effective evolved state $\rho_t$ is obtained as follows:

 Note that the effective dynamics in this case is linear on $\rho(0)$, since both the unitary evolution $\mc{U}_t$ and the coarse-graining map $\tr_E$ are linear operations.
-Moreover, as $\mc{U}_t$ and $\tr_E$ are completely positive, so is $\Gamma_t$.
+Moreover, as $\mc{U}_t$ and $\tr_E$ are completely positive, so it is $\Gamma_t$.